micmejia/bible-dump/AMPC/Revelation/Rev 1.md

-Who has testified to _and_ vouched for all that he saw [[^b]in his visions], the word of God and the testimony of Jesus Christ.
+Who has testified to _and_ vouched for all that he saw [in his visions], the word of God and the testimony of Jesus Christ.